 Do the changes last?
-Typically, yes, because the brain likes running more efficiently.
+Typically, yes, because the brain likes running more efficiently and more comfortably.
 It will be paying close attention to the feedback — interruptions to the music you’ll be listening to.
 The brain then does what it does best: Use the information it takes in to organize itself on your behalf.
 Your brain is already masterful at that; and we are going to be giving it unique information that it can use to run more efficiently, with more resilience and more flexibility.
 With this kind of training, we become more able to respond to life well rather than react out of old learned stress responses.
-What I see in my clients is that focus typically gets better, over-reactions decrease, recycling the past drops away, and the body can use its resources instead for growth, repair and wellness.
+It’s common to see changes such as improvements in focus and sleep.
+Over-reactions typically decrease.
+Recycling the past drops away.

 Neurofeedback works directly with the central nervous